mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.5.3 - 12-19-18 =
+* Fixed: an issue with the X-Frame-Options configuration
+* Fixed: an issue with clearing WP Rocket cache
+* Fixed: an issue with saving BackWPup settings
+* Fixed: multiple compatibility issues for the Bulk Settings Manger extension
+* Fixed: an issue with submitting the Bulk Settings Manger keys on child sites protected with the HTTP Basic Authentication
+* Fixed: an issue with creating buckets in Backblaze remote option caused by disallowed characters
+* Fixed: an issue with tokens usage in the UpdraftPlus Webdav remote storage settings
+* Added: support for new WP Staging plugin options
+* Updated: update detection process in order to improve performance on some hosts
+* Updated: disabled site size calculation function as default state
+* Updated: support for the latest Wordfence version

 = 3.5.2 - 11-27-18 =
 * Fixed: an issue with detecting updates when a custom branding is applied